Synthetic Turf Laying Guide

 1. Excavate area

 Excavate the pre-determined area to a depth of 110mm.
-This makes room for the sub base to be put in.
+This involves removing a layer of existing soil to make room for the sub base to be put in.

 2. Prepare stabilized sub base

 Spread an 80mm layer of crushed rock or road base.
 Screed it off and bring the surface to a rough level.
-Run over the are with a vibrating place to compact the road base.
-Spread a 20mm layer of dolomite and compact again with a vibrating plate.
+Run over the area with a vibrating plate to compact the layer.
+After you have done this, spread a 20mm layer of dolomite or paving sand and compact again with a vibrating plate.

-Accurately level the base with a straight edge and rail system (preferable with a laser level to accurately set the drainage).
+Accurately screed and level the base. (preferably with a laser level to accurately set the drainage).
 The final height should be 10mm below the edge or border.

 3. Lay synthetic turf and join